Always There Are the Children

 atlanta-child-murders-victims

-I won’t go on as the accounts get more and more disturbing.
-The FBI joined the multi-agency investigation in 1980.
-The investigation was closed following the conviction of Wayne Bertram Williams for two of the murders in 1982.
-After the trial, law enforcement linked Williams to 20 more of the 29 murders.
-Not all of the missing children have been found and not all the murders were attributed to Williams.
+Not all of the missing children have been found, and not all the murders were attributed to Williams.
 Some believe he was falsely accused.
 Those days, it was hard to know what to believe.
 Tensions were high and rising with each body found.
 Hundreds of residents volunteered for a community watch program at schools, playgrounds, and shopping centers.
 Others took up baseball bats and patrolled the streets.

-Children teased each other about getting caught by “The Snatcher” as the assumption was that it was just one killer but officials at the various local, state and federal agencies working the cases couldn’t agree.
+Children teased each other about getting caught by “The Snatcher” as the assumption was that it was just one killer, but officials at the various local, state, and federal agencies working the cases couldn’t agree.

 In the wake of missing children and young people again, this time in Chicago, it’s imperative that we all be careful.
-These are dangerous times and it really doesn’t matter where you live.
-Be careful out there people and keep an attentive eye on your children.
+These are dangerous times, and it really doesn’t matter where you live.
+Be careful out there, people, and keep an attentive eye on your children.

 Sources: